everx-labs/ever-sdk/docs/mod_proofs.md

 If block's BOC is not provided in the JSON, it will be queried from DApp server (in this case it is required to provide at least `id` of block).

+Please note, that joins (like `signatures` in `Block`) are separated entities and not supported, so function will throw an exception in a case if JSON being checked has such entities in it.

 If `cache_in_local_storage` in config is set to `true` (default), downloaded proofs and master-chain BOCs are saved into the persistent local storage (e.g. file system for native environments or browser's IndexedDB for the web); otherwise all the data is cached only in